Illinois Microreactor Project

 U.S. NRC Backgrounder on RTRs

-The U.S. Nuclear Regulatory Commission is responsible for regulating all nuclear reactors, including Research & Test Reactors.
+The U.S. Nuclear Regulatory Commission is responsible for regulating all nuclear reactors, including University Research Reactors.
 See their overview of RTR regulation at the link below.

 The Ultimate Fast Facts Guide to Nuclear Energy